Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    This field can be null in rare cases, such as in the ""r/{subreddit} is now enrolled in the New Modmail"" modmail message from u/reddit."
    "lastUserUpdate","string?","An ISO8601 date string.
-If `isInternal` is true this should always be `null`."
+If `isInternal` is true this should always be `null`.
+   Basically, the time of the last message of the participant."
    "lastModUpdate","string?","An ISO8601 date string."
    "lastUpdated","string","An ISO8601 date string.
 Same as either `lastUserUpdate` or `lastModUpdate`, whichever is newer."
    "lastUnread","string?","An ISO8601 date string of when the conversation was last marked unread.
    Value is `null` if the message is marked read."
-   "owner","object","The name and ID of the subreddit associated with this conversation.
+   "owner","object","The name and ID of the current subreddit.

    Object fields: